Session 4:Our Mission Field: Secularisation

 How can we communicate the purpose of church better in our local contexts?
 What answer would you give to someone asking you the question; “Do you need to go to church to be a Christian?”

-Click the button to look at the Church of England website and what it says about attending regular worship:
+Click the button to look at the Church of England website and what is says about attending worship